 This project is a 5-year, multi-state effort.
 Our planting partners are looking to restore forests across all Appalachian states.
 The first phase we're participating is in Kentucky.
 Supporting this project will return formerly unproductive mining, logging, and agricultural land to balance.
 Planting trees here will also benefit nearby communities as hydrological function will be improved, thus providing them with better quality water.
 This project also creates meaningful jobs in communities suffering from high rates of poverty and unemployment.
 Our planting partners are also implementing conservation practices to ensure the forests are maintained sustainably for many more years to come.

 A personalized tree certificate (see gallery) to say thanks for your donation.
-We’ll also send you updates on our Appalachia project, so you can track the impact your trees are having on the community and environment.
+We’ll also send you reports on our Appalachia project, so you can track the impact your trees are having on the community and environment.

 A variety of trees will be planted in the affected area based on the needs of specific planting sites.
 Species include various types of oak, yellow poplar, American chestnut and hazelnut, silky dogwood, and persimmon.